 In this paper, the integration of a function over a curved manifold is examined in the case where the curvature of the manifold results in a varying density of coordinates over which the function is being integrated where the upper bound of the of integration is infinity.
-It is shown that when the coordinate density varies in such a case, the true area under the curve is not correctly calculated by traditional techniques of integration, but must account for the varying coordinate density.
-This integration technique is then applied to the Schwarzschild metric of General Relativity to examine the proper time taken for a freefalling observer to reach the event horizon of a black hole.
+It is shown that when the coordinate density varies in such a case, the true area under the curve is not correctly calculated by traditional techniques of integration.
+This situation is then applied to the Schwarzschild metric and geodesic equation of General Relativity to examine the proper time taken for a freefalling observer to reach the event horizon of a black hole.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.